 - The Saint Paul Foundation*

 - Travelers Foundation*

-Working with others — local resident organizations, community groups, nonprofit and business coalitions and public agencies — the Funders Collaborative sought to create and implement corridor-wide strategies aimed at ensuring the adjoining neighborhoods, residents and businesses broadly shared in the benefits of public and private investment in the Green Line.
-The Funders Collaborative focused on four main areas of activity:
+Working with local resident organizations, community groups, nonprofit and business coalitions and public agencies, the Funders Collaborative sought to create and implement corridor-wide strategies to ensure that adjoining neighborhoods, residents and businesses shared in the benefits of public and private investment in the Green Line.

 - Access to Affordable Housing